 For these options to be viable there is a need for consistent, reliable and high quality digital provision across the sub-region.
-However, dsometimesContinued investment is needed to expand ‘4G’ mobile data coverage and support the transition towards 5G.
+However, digital connectivity currently varies across the region, with rural areas sometimes experiencing poor connectivity.
+Continued investment is needed to expand ‘4G’ mobile data coverage and support the transition towards 5G.
 This will be important both for access to information on travel but also to ensure our transport networks have the necessary digital infrastructure to support technological changes, such as connected and autonomous vehicles, as they emerge.